Developer Guide

 - implements its functionality using a concrete

-class (which follows the corresponding API interface mentioned in the previous point).
+{Component Name}Managerclass (which follows the corresponding API interface mentioned in the previous point).

-interface.
+For example, the Logic component defines its API in the Logic.java interface and implements its functionality using the LogicManager.java class which follows the Logic interface.
 Other components interact with a given component through its interface rather than the concrete class (reason: to prevent outside component’s being coupled to the implementation of a component), as illustrated in the (partial) class diagram below.

 The sections below give more details of each component.